 There are a few ways in which the HSV-1 or HSV-2 viruses can cause medical complications.

 Herpetic whitlow: This virus can be transferred to the fingertips, which is why some babies and toddlers who suck their thumbs and fingers will get fever blisters on fingers.
 Dentists also suffer from this type of cold sore complication more frequently than the general population.

 Eye infections: Sometimes, herpes simplex can travel to the eyes (whether from an active cold sore on the body or from exposure to someone else).
 This results in inflammation and ulcers on the cornea most often.

 Internal Organs: In immunocompromised individuals, HSV viruses may travel to parts of the body like the spinal cord and brain.
 This is a very rare type of complication of herpes simplex.

 Eczema: One reason people with eczema are more susceptible to cold sores is due to the inflammatory, autoimmune response across a large area of skin.
 No longer limited only to the face, people with eczema can also get cold sores in any area with a developing eczema breakout.
 In these cases, herpes simplex can become a life-threatening medical emergency and need immediate treatment by a doctor.

 The Difference Between Cold Sores and Canker Sores

 The difference between cold sores and canker sores is that cold sores are caused by a virus.
-Canker sores are considered mouth ulcers and can be caused by injury (ie. biting your cheek), oral hygiene products that contain Sodium Lauryl Sulfate (SLS), nutrient deficiencies (especially zinc, iron, and vitamin B12), hormone imbalances, and an oral microbiome imbalance.
+Canker sores are considered mouth ulcers and can be caused by injury (ie. biting your cheek), oral hygiene products that contain sodium lauryl sulfate (SLS), nutrient deficiencies (especially zinc, iron, and vitamin B12), hormone imbalances, or an oral microbiome imbalance.

 You can read more about this in my article, Cold Sores vs. Canker Sores: Why You Should Know The Difference.